Viewed 77995 times

 How to Select

-" Cardamom powder is widely used in Indian sweet dishes, ice creams, milk specialities, and even to make hot milk based rejuvenating drink.
+• Cardamom powder is widely used in Indian sweet dishes, ice creams, milk specialities, and hot masala milk.

-" It is added flavour and aroma to many exotic types of rice, vegetables and other richly flavoured dishes.
+• It adds flavour and aroma to many rice dishes, vegetables and other richly-flavoured dishes.

-" It is used as traditional flavouring in coffee and tea.
+• It is used as a traditional flavouring in coffee and tea.

 How to Store

-" Expectorant action - Improves circulation to the lungs and thus considered good for asthma and bronchitis
+• Its expectorant action improves circulation to the lungs and thus considered good for asthma and bronchitis.

-" An infusion made by boiling couple of pounded cardamoms in a cup of water along with few mint leaves, relieves you from Hiccups.
+• An infusion made by boiling a couple of pounded cardamoms in a cup of water along with few mint leaves, relieves you from hiccups.